thaddeuspearson/Blue-Team/Log_Reading_Practice/Incident_handling.md

 <br>

 #### 10. What did the attacker do during his/her anonymous login?
-What information was tattacker able to get from the FTP server during the anonymous login?
+What information was attacker able to get from the FTP server during the anonymous login?